GeoNet/delta/install/README.md

 | _Model_ | Sensor model name
 | _Serial_ | Sensor serial number
 | _Component_ | The sensor component, as defined in the response configuration or elsewhere, which overrides the default values, a blank value is interpreted as the first sensor component, or __"pin"__ zero.
 | _Scale Factor_ | Sensitivity, or scale factor, that the input signal is generally multiplied by to convert to Volts, or for polynomial responses the value used to convert Volts into the signal units.
-A blank value is expected to be read as __1.0__, an expicit value of zero is required to be entered if intended.
+A blank value is expected to be read as __1.0__, an explicit value of zero is required to be entered if intended.
 | _Scale Bias_ | An offset, or scale bias, for polynomial responses that is added to the converted volts to give the signal values.
 If this field is blank it should be assumed that the value is __0.0__.
 | _Frequency_ | Frequency at which the calibration value is correct for if appropriate.
 | _Start_ | Calibration start time|